 - Specific payment instructions which may include making Western Union or Money transfers, wire transfers overseas or taxis being sent to your home to facilitate transportation to your financial institution

 - Don’t always trust your caller ID/call display on your phone.
 Scammers have ways to change call display to say things like “Police”, when in fact they are not legitimate.

 - Canadian Government Officials WILL NOT contact you directly and demand money in exchange for securing your Canadian status.

-- The CRA or Service Canada will NEVER request a payment by e-transfer, online currency such as bitcoin or pre-paid credit cards.
+- The Canadian Revenue Agency or Service Canada will NEVER request a payment by e-transfer, online currency such as bitcoin or pre-paid credit cards.

 - Government Officials won’t ask you to secure your money by transferring it to them via online currency like bitcoin.

-- If the CRA is sending you money it will be by direct deposit or by cheque in the mail.
+- If the Canadian Revenue Agency is sending you money it will be by direct deposit or by cheque in the mail.

 - The Canadian Government DOES NOT accept payments via Western Union, Money transfer, prepaid Credit Cards or through wire transfers to a foreign country.

-- The CRA or Government Officials will NEVER use aggressive language or threaten you with arrest or sending the Police.
+- The Canadian Revenue Agency or Government Officials will NEVER use aggressive language or threaten you with arrest or sending the Police.